nixworks/public/news/2010/06/14/index.md

 ##### Federal Supreme Court of Switzerland
 ### [The Federal Supreme Court of Switzerland rules that Romanian footballer Adrian Mutu has lost his final appeal in a five-year legal battle meaning he has to pay a record EUR17 million in damages for breaching his contract. ](/news/2010/06/14/the-federal-supreme-court-of-switzerland-rules-that-romanian-footballer-adrian-mutu-has-lost-his-final-appeal-in-a-five-year-legal-battle-me.md)
-_Context: Romania, Federal Supreme Court of Switzerland, Adrian Mutu_
+_Context: Adrian Mutu, Federal Supreme Court of Switzerland, Romania_

 ##### Secretary of State for Northern Ireland
 ### [Secretary of State for Northern Ireland Owen Paterson receives a copy of the Saville Inquiry, the longest and most expensive public inquiry in British history, ahead of its official launch by David Cameron tomorrow. ](/news/2010/06/14/secretary-of-state-for-northern-ireland-owen-paterson-receives-a-copy-of-the-saville-inquiry-the-longest-and-most-expensive-public-inquiry.md)
 The Northern Ireland Secretary of State Owen Paterson has received a copy of the Saville inquiry report into the events of Bloody&hellip;

-##### labour unrest in China
+##### Labour unrest in China
 ### [Amidst growing labour unrest in China, Premier Wen Jiabao visits migrant workers at a Beijing construction site and calls for better treatment for the country's migrant workers. ](/news/2010/06/14/amidst-growing-labour-unrest-in-china-premier-wen-jiabao-visits-migrant-workers-at-a-beijing-construction-site-and-calls-for-better-treatme.md)
-_Context: Wen Jiabao, labour unrest in China_
+_Context: labour unrest in China, Wen Jiabao_

 ##### Egypt
 ### [Egypt and Al Jazeera Sports clash over claims of interference in the transmission of 2010 FIFA World Cup soccer matches. ](/news/2010/06/14/egypt-and-al-jazeera-sports-clash-over-claims-of-interference-in-the-transmission-of-2010-fifa-world-cup-soccer-matches.md)
-_Context: 2010 FIFA World Cup, Al Jazeera Sports, Egypt_
+_Context: Egypt, 2010 FIFA World Cup, Al Jazeera Sports_

 ##### California
 ### [A California judge refuses to suspend the medical licence of Conrad Murray, the doctor charged in connection with Michael Jackson's death. ](/news/2010/06/14/a-california-judge-refuses-to-suspend-the-medical-licence-of-conrad-murray-the-doctor-charged-in-connection-with-michael-jackson-s-death.md)